 The survey and assessment were conducted by Jon Barton of Aquastat in March 2024 on behalf of the RFCA.

 This risk assessment only covers those water systems identified and made accessible to the assessor at the time of the survey.

 Location: Within the Wyvern Barracks compound.

-Site Description: Administrative building.
+Site Description: Gymnasium building with changing/shower facilities.